Dreaming381/Latios-Framework-Documentation/Core/Math.md

 equivalent of multiplying each `float3` in `p` by `v`.
 However, if `p` were instead multiplied by `float4 s`, the result will be equivalent to performing `p.a * s.x, p.b * s.y, p.c * s.z, and p.d * s.w`.

+## QCP

+QCP is an algorithm similar to the Kabsch algorithm for computing the rigid transform that produces the minimum RMSD of one set of points relative to another set of target points in a pair-wise manner.
+The implementation provided in the Latios Framework is highly-optimized, especially with Burst.